-- 2.22 Investment guidance issued by MHCLG requires that an investment strategy, outlining the authority's policies for managing investments in terms of risk, liquidity and yield, should be approved by full Council or equivalent level, before the start of the financial year.
-This strategy can then only be varied during the year by the same executive body. - 2.23 The Council will not place direct investments in companies as defined by the Carbon Underground 200 on 1 February each year.

-- 2.24 A new regulatory update came into force from 3rd January 2018; the second Markets in Financial Instruments Directive (MiFID II), which meant that the Council had to formally apply to renew its status as a 'professional client' (also referred to as the 'opt up' option), but subject to certain criteria being met. - 2.25 Following full Council approval on 13th December 2017, officers have now successfully 'opted up' the Council to professional client status, effective from 3rd January 2018.
-Given the size and range of the Council's treasury management activities, the Service Director Finance believes this to continue to be the most appropriate status. - 2.26 It is recommended that the investment strategy for 2019-20 includes consideration of a potential investment of up to £10m in the Local Authorities Property Investment Fund (see also paragraph 2.12 earlier).
-The Council will continue to maintain a relatively low risk strategy giving priority to security and liquidity, and as such invest an average of around £30 million externally in relatively short-term, liquid investments through the money markets, for the purpose of managing day-to-day cash flow requirements.
-Any remaining balances, net of investment in the local authority property fund, will be used internally, offsetting borrowing requirements. - 2.27 It is proposed to change the Council's investment criteria to increase the minimum credit rating for both UK and foreign banks in line with advice from the Treasury Management Consultants.
-This will raise the minimum credit rating to: A- (Fitch and S&P) and A3 (Moody's) from the previous minimum: BBB+ (Fitch and S&P) and Baa1 (Moody's).
-In practice this will have a minimal effect on the Council's treasury activities as all current investments meet the proposed criteria and it will bring the Council in-line with current advice from the Council's Treasury Management Consultants.
-The credit ratings table highlights this and is shown at Appendix B. The criteria have also been updated to reflect the potential for investment in Local Authority Pooled Investment funds.
-The table detailed at Appendix A reflects both of these updates and highlights the investment limits for all types of treasury investments. - 2.28 The Council uses credit ratings from the three main rating agencies Fitch, Moody's and Standard & Poor's to assess the risk of investment defaults (Appendix B).
+- 2.24 Investment guidance issued by MHCLG requires that an investment strategy, outlining the Council's policies for managing investments in terms of risk, liquidity and yield, should be approved by full Council or equivalent level, before the start of the financial year.
+This strategy can then only be varied during the year by the same executive body. - 2.25 The Council will not place direct investments in companies as defined by the Carbon Underground 200 on 1 February each year. - 2.26 A new regulatory update came into force from 3rd January 2018; the second Markets in Financial Instruments Directive (MiFID II), which meant that the Council had to formally apply to renew its status as a 'professional client' (also referred to as the 'opt up' option), but subject to certain criteria being met. - 2.27 Following full Council approval on 13th December 2017, officers have now successfully 'opted up' the Council to professional client status, effective from 3rd January 2018.
+Given the size and range of the Council's treasury management activities, the Service Director Finance believes this to continue to be the most appropriate status. - 2.28 The Council's investment criteria are detailed in Appendix A. The Council will continue to maintain a relatively low risk strategy giving priority to security and liquidity, and as such invest an average of around £20 million externally in relatively short-term, liquid investments through the money markets, for the purpose of managing day-to-day cash flow requirements.
+Any remaining balances, net of investment in the local authority property fund, will be used internally, offsetting borrowing requirements. - 2.29 The Council uses credit ratings from the three main rating agencies Fitch, Moody's and Standard & Poor's to assess the risk of investment defaults (Appendix B).
 The lowest credit rating of an organisation will be used to help determine credit quality.
 Long term ratings are expressed on a scale from AAA (the highest quality) through to D (indicating default).
-Ratings of BBB- and above are described as investment grade, while ratings of BB+ and below are described as speculative grade. - 2.29 Where an entity has its credit rating downgraded so that it fails to meet the approved investment criteria: - No new investments will be made; - Any existing investments that can be recalled at no cost will be recalled; - Full consideration will be given to the recall or sale of all other existing investments with the affected counterparty.
+Ratings of BBB- and above are described as investment grade, while ratings of BB+ and below are described as speculative grade. - 2.30 Where an entity has its credit rating downgraded so that it fails to meet the approved investment criteria: - No new investments will be made: - Any existing investments that can be recalled at no cost will be recalled; - Full consideration will be given to the recall or sale of all other existing investments with the affected counterparty.